 2. The Empowered Community may initiate an escalation process to recall the entire ICANN Board.

-The enforcement process may result in a resolution of the issue. .
+The enforcement process may result in a resolution of the issue.
 Otherwise, if needed, the result of the enforcement process is enforceable in court.

 If the ICANN Board refuses or fails to comply with a decision of the Empowered Community to use the statutory power to remove an individual ICANN Director or recall the entire ICANN Board (or with the Empowered Community’s appointment of a Director), the Empowered Community could address that refusal by bringing a claim in a court that has jurisdiction; there is no need for the Empowered Community to initiate or undertake other enforcement processes such as mediation or an IRP to enforce the power.